Greg Gumbel, longtime sports broadcaster, dies at 78

 Before joining CBS, Gumbel hosted for the NBA’s New York Knicks and the MLB’s New York Yankees for the Madison Square Garden Network, according to CBS.

-His career, spanning more than 50 years, also included hosting the NCAA men’s basketball tournament and CBS football program “The NFL Today,” the Hollywood Reporter reported.
+His career, spanning more than 50 years, also included anchoring ESPN’s SportsCenter while working with the network for more than five years, hosting the NCAA men’s basketball tournament and CBS football program “The NFL Today,” the Hollywood Reporter reported.

+The three-time local Emmy Award winner was a CBS Sports primetime anchor for 1994 Olympic Winter Games coverage and co-anchored weekday morning CBS broadcasts of the 1992 Olympic Winter Games, according to CBS.

+The older brother of sportscaster and host Bryant Gumbel, Greg Gumbel was awarded the Pat Summerall Award for excellence in sports broadcasting in 2007, according to the AP.

 The-CNN-Wire